seanr08/PN_Guidance/README.md

 # Proportional Navigation Missile Autopilot and Simulation
 The files in this repository are the engineering work that support the guidance, navigation, and control subsystem for my low-cost anti-missile missile senior design project.
 I primarily worked on the autopilot design, which used PID compensators to control the body-lateral accelerations, and designing and building a simulation to test the pursuer trajectories against threat missiles.
+The guidance law used to compute the acceleration commands was Zero-Effort-Miss (ZEM), which is derived from the classical Pro-Nav guidance law.
+The governing equation is $a_{cmd}=\frac{N*ZEM}{t_{go}^2}$, where $N$ is an arbitrarily selected navigation gain, $ZEM$ is the Zero-Effort-Miss vector, and $t_{go}$ is the time-to-go estimated to intercept.
+Information on ZEM and its derivation can found here: [ZEM](https://secwww.jhuapl.edu/techdigest/Content/techdigest/pdf/V29-N01/29-01-Palumbo_Homing.pdf)

 ![Simulation Flow Diagram](https://github.com/seanr08/PN_Guidance/blob/main/Images/sim_flow.png)